Program

 • A curriculum vitae or resume, including a brief written description of previous relevant course work, grades, employment, and relevant training and life experience

-• Statement/letter of intent (two to three pages) that should include some discussion about your relevant academic background, your proposed thesis research topic and your potential supervisor
+• Statement/letter of intent (two to three pages) that should include some discussion about your relevant academic background, your proposed thesis research topic and your potential supervisor.
+The letter of intent should be single spaced.

-• Writing sample: a maximum of 20 pages for M.A. applicants, and 35 pages for Ph.D. applicants
+• Writing sample: a maximum of 20 pages for M.A. applicants, and 35 pages for Ph.D. applicants.
+The writing samples should be double spaced.

 Contact